 Check out my blogpage which tells you when to sow seeds.

-Sow them about 30mm deep using a dibber and after initial watering let the
+Sow them about 30mm deep using a large dibber and after initial watering let the

 Ecobed take over water supply.

-Once the beans have grown to about 100mm tall, move the mulch back to cover exposed soil.
+Once the beans have grown to about 100mm tall, cover any exposed soil with straw mulch.

-Provide support so the beans don't get blown over in high winds.
+Provide string lines to support the beans in high winds.

 and some herbs.